White Rabbit (song): Composition, lyrics and inspiration

-Slick said the composition was supposed to be a slap to parents who read their children such novels and then wondered why their children later used drugs.
+Slick said the song was supposed to be a wake-up call to parents who read their children novels such as these and then would wonder why their children used drugs.
 She later commented that all fairytales read to little girls have a Prince Charming who comes and saves them.
-But Alice did not; she was "on her own...in a very strange place, but she kept on going and she followed her curiosity – that's the White Rabbit.
-A lot of women could have taken a message from that story about how you can push your own agenda."
-Slick added that "The line in the song 'feed your head' is both about reading and psychedelics...feeding your head by paying attention: read some books, pay attention."
+But Alice did not; she was "on her own... in a very strange place, but she kept on going and she followed her curiosity – that's the White Rabbit.
+A lot of women could have taken a message from that story about how you can push your own agenda".
+Slick added that "The line in the song 'feed your head' is both about reading and psychedelics...feeding your head by paying attention: read some books, pay attention".